25b3nk/FaceFilter/README.md

 # Face filter android app

+## Current status
+- Able to draw face bounding box based using jetpack compose
+- Now we draw the face box only if the user smiles

+## To-DO
+- [x] Draw bounding box using compose
+- [x] Use face smiling probability
+- [ ] Add sunglasses if the user smiles

 ## Challenges faced
 1. The width and height of the image are interchanged, this will be determined by the image rotation degrees.
 This was tricky to find out.